Misty winter morning

-The Weasel was seen casually pottering about the car park or ducking and diving in the walled garden.
+The Weasel is sometimes seen casually pottering in the car park or ducking and diving in the walled garden....

 The estate is managed to encourage old fashioned farm birds - Skylarks, Linnets, and Yellow Hammers.

 - Felbrigg has SSSI (Site of Special Scientific Interest) conservation sites - Great Wood and some of the parkland.

 - There are ancient Beech which are reputedly the furthest north on acid soil.
 Also some rare fungi and lichens.

 - Much of the dead wood is left for insects.
 33 new species of insects not found before in Norfolk have been identified and nine Red Data Book species.

 - Resident in Felbrigg are currently four types of deer: Roe, Red, Muntjac and Chinese Water.

 - A fungal midge, and the Slender or Lemon slug have been found in the Great Wood.

 - A large part of the estate is in High Level Stewardship (HLS) with currently 240 hectares in our direct management.

 - As part of the HLS, tenant farmers agree to maintain seed and nectar strips and reduced stocking levels of grazing animals.

 - We use no fertilizer, insecticide or pesticides although a minimal amount of herbicide is used to control thistle and ragwort.